Aikiro42/Project-45/docs/branch-changelogs/_direct_.md

 # Fixes
 - Fixed upgradeable guns still appearing in the upgrade anvil UI even after upgrading it.
+- Fixed the Stasis status effect preventing entities from dying until the effect expires.

 # New (Modders)
 - Added a new evalFunction 'project45WeaponDamageLevelMultiplier' that linearly increases damage from1.2 to 1.8 based on weapon level.